 A few months back I picked up a leaflet, probably from my son’s school reception area although I can’t remember now.
 It caught my eye as it was plugging an event that looked of interest.
-I put in my work case with the intention of investigating it’s content further during a quiet [...]
+I put in my work case with the intention of investigating it’s content further during a quiet lunch-time period.
+Fat chance. [...]

 When we attended a recent session of the UniSPORT Sport Club I was handed a flyer for the Guildford Saints promoting free football training for disabled and special educational needs (SEN) footballers ages 7-16 (boys and girls).

-To be eligible players must attend a Special School, have a recognised / registered disability or [...]
+To be eligible players must attend a Special School, have a recognised / registered disability or have a statement of [...]

 Key, based in Scotland, was set up in 1977 by a small group of parents concerned about the lack of good quality supported accommodation, and committed to developing alternatives to institutional care for people with learning disabilities.
-Carers are still at the heart of Key’s Committee of Management, which now includes people [...]
+Carers are still at the heart of Key’s Committee of Management, which now includes people with a wide range [...]

 Living on the border of Hampshire and Surrey as we do we often come across information that covers Hampshire.
 This is one such instance.